Welcome to Student Disability Resources (SDR) at Penn State Hazleton.

 Please review the Documentation Guidelines found on Penn State’s primary Student Disability Resources (SDR) website and remember that all disability documentation and/or verification forms must have original signatures from the health or medical professional currently treating you for the diagnosis for which you are requesting reasonable academic accommodations.

-Documentation for Penn State Hazleton students may be delivered to the Student Disability Resources office in 203E Butler or you can securely send your disability documentation and/or completed disability verification forms by uploading to the SDR Box.
+Documentation for Penn State Hazleton students may be delivered to the Student Disability Resources office in 203E Butler or you can securely send your disability documentation and/or completed disability verification forms by uploading through the SDR website.

 Note: Please include your formal last name, first name, and title of the documentation in the filename of every document you upload.
 (Example: Stewdent-Ima-PsychEval or Learnin-Moe-IEP)